-We have our own dedicated marketing and recruitment team comprising of our recruitment manager, fostering advisors, and content marketing manager.
-The content marketing manager plans all direct and digital marketing activity in consultation with our commissioned marketing experts and creates all digital marketing content for our website, digital ads, and social media pages.
+We have our own dedicated marketing and recruitment team comprising of our recruitment manager, fostering advisor, marketing manager, and marketing executive.
+The marketing manager plans all direct and digital marketing activity and creates all digital marketing content for our website, digital ads, and social media pages.
 Our recruitment manager coordinates all activity from initial enquiry, home visits, and application through to our Skills to Foster preparation training.
-New foster parent applicants are supported at every step of the journey from enquiry to approval.
+New foster parent applicants are supported at every step of the journey from enquiry to approval by our fostering advisor.

-Home Visits
+Home visits